Elevate Education platform by Da Vinci Satellite 2024

 Choose an amount

-€20 Donate Family and friends of DVS - All help is appreciated, and to thank you, we’d like to send you a digital postcard from our mascot. €50 Donate Family and friends of DVS - All help is appreciated, and to thank you, we’d like to send you a digital postcard from our mascot along with a printable colouring page for our younger supporters. €112 Donate Sponsor the development of 1 page element - Our platform consists of dozens of pages.
+€20 Donate Family and friends of DVS - All help is appreciated, and to thank you, we’d like to send you a digital postcard from our mascot.
+1 donor €50 Donate Family and friends of DVS - All help is appreciated, and to thank you, we’d like to send you a digital postcard from our mascot along with a printable colouring page for our younger supporters. €112 Donate Sponsor the development of 1 page element - Our platform consists of dozens of pages.
 Developing a page requires work on multiple elements: the design, the back-end, and the front-end.
 With this amount, we can have one component of a page developed by a professional web developer. €336 Donate Sponsor the development of 1 full page - With this amount, you sponsor the development of a complete page, including the design, back-end, and front-end, carried out by our professional web developer. €1,680 Donate Recommended Sponsor the development of 5 full pages - With this amount, you sponsor the development of five complete pages, including the design, back-end, and front-end, carried out by our professional web developer.
 For this sponsorship amount, we will display your logo or name (small-sized) on our partner list on the website. €2,873 Donate Sponsor 10% of the costs for Space Around You - With this amount, we can cover 10% of the costs for developing our educational platform Space Around You by a professional web developer.
 For this sponsorship amount, we will display your logo or name (medium-sized) on our partner list on the website.
 Other Amount Other - I want to choose my own amount